India Glycols Q1 FY26: Record Profits Soar, But What Does Its Bold Demerger Mean for Investors?

 Ennature Biopharma (EB) 1 6 -81.4% 2.4% 11.4% -898

-Under the new scheme:
+Under the revised scheme: